 In addition to the electromagnetic scattering, pion cross sections need to be measured during MUSE to sufficiently characterize experimental backgrounds.
 The pion cross sections are interesting by themselves as a test of the application of chiral perturbation theory, to improve the existing πN scattering database, and as a constraint on occasional speculations about undiscovered resonances in the πN system.
+Because MUSE operates with a mixed beam, pion scattering will be measured in all MUSE kinematics at the same time as the electron and muon scattering.
+The experimental trigger includes beam particle information, which allows the pion scattering events to be pre-scaled to become a small fraction of the data set, while still recording on the order of 10^7 events.

-150 23.4 Outlook
+23.4 Outlook

-A test of the full MUSE system in December 2019 led to several planned upgrades to make 151 the system more robust.
-Due to the ongoing international public health crisis and its resulting 152 impact on international travel, we were only able to partially complete the upgrades during 153 2020.
+A test of the full MUSE system in December 2019 led to several planned upgrades to make the system more robust.
+Due to the ongoing international public health crisis and its resulting impact on international travel, we were only able to partially complete the upgrades during 2020.
 We plan to complete the upgrades and start MUSE production data taking in 2021.
-154 With 12 months of data taking and analysis to be performed, we anticipate publication of first results in 2023/24.
+With 12 months of data taking and analysis to be performed, we anticipate publication of first results in 2023/24.
 MUSE will be the first experiment to measure elastic muon-proton scattering in an appropriate kinematic region, with a precision sufficient to address the proton radius puzzle.
-The corresponding results for the simultaneously-measured electron scattering, 158 will put a strong constraint on potential systematic uncertainties, and may help settle the 159 discrepancies between the Mainz and PRad results.
-MUSE will be the only experiment that 160 can measure the difference between electron and muon extractions of the radius, making it 161 highly compelling.
+The corresponding results for the simultaneously-measured electron scattering, will put a strong constraint on potential systematic uncertainties, and may help settle the discrepancies between the Mainz and PRad results.
+MUSE will be the only experiment that can directly measure with its own data the difference between electron and muon extractions of the radius, making it highly compelling.

+Acknowledgement

-Acknowledgement: This work was supported in part by the U.S. National Science Foundation, grants PHY-1913653, 2012940 and 2012114.
+This work was supported in part by the U.S. National Science Foundation, grants PHY-1913653, 2012940 and 2012114.